 Arrange for an EPC contract and project financing for a merchant plant.

-If none of the above alternatives proves to be viable by May 31, 2001, ENA will have the option to delay the Project and redeploy the gas turbines to another Enron project, remarket the emission reduction credits and the gas transportation capacity.
-The maximum earnings exposure on sunk development costs as of May 31, 2001 will be about $84.1 million, conservatively assuming $27.8 million expended on emission reductions credits cannot be recovered through a sale of these credits.
+If none of the above alternatives prove to be viable by May 31, 2001, ENA will have the option to delay the Project and re-deploy the gas turbines to another Enron project, remarket the emission reduction credits and the gas transportation capacity.
+The maximum earnings exposure on the sunk development costs as of May 31, 2001, will be about $152.4 million.
+This represents a worst-case scenario and does not take into account any potential re-sale of emissions credits ($27.8 million) or Kern River gas transportation capacity.

-TRANSACTION SOURCES AND USES OF FUNDS (in $000’s) *4
+TRANSACTION SOURCES AND USES OF FUNDS (in $000’s)4